nnethercote/Rust-CUDA/guide/src/guide/safety.md

   undefined on the GPU too.
 The only exception being invalid sizes for buffers given to a GPU kernel.

-Currently we declare that the invariant that a buffer given to a gpu kernel must be large enough for any access the kernel is going to make is up to the caller of the kernel to uphold.
+Currently we declare that the invariant that a buffer given to a GPU kernel must be large enough for any access the kernel is going to make is up to the caller of the kernel to uphold.
 This idiom may be changed in the future.

 - Any kind of data race, this has the same semantics as data races in CPU code.
 Such as: